WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 with the computer turtle name in place of the stars.

-Test your code (click Run) and you should see the two turtles facing each other showing a different shape.
+Test your code (click Run) and you should see the two turtles facing each other, showing different hand shapes.

 We added the last few lines to test if our code is working, but we don't need all of these for the game, so before going to the next step ***delete*** the two lines which set the shape for the two turtles, *and* the two lines which show these turtles. ***Don't delete*** the two lines with ```goto()```.